rlenaha2/Green-Plan-It/README.md

 ## Repo Structure
 <pre>Green-Plan-It/
  ┬
+ ├ .gitignore (file containing extensions ignored by git) ├ README.md (explaination of the repo)
  ├ basis_expansions.py (python file used to support creation of univariate plots) ├ crispdm.mkd (CRISP-DM framework for this project)
- ├ dftransformers.py (file to transform dataframes used for univariate plots) ├ make_prediction (python file containing code to make predictions) ├ model.py (file to generate the pipe object)
+ ├ make_plots.py (python file to create plots shown in CRISP-DM write-up) ├ model.py (file to generate the pipe object)
- ├ pipe_model.p (pipe model used to make predictions) ├ preprocessing.py (python file clean data for use in modeling) ├ regression_helpers.py (python file used to support creation of univariate plots) ├ [DIR] data
+ ├ pipe_model.p (pipe model used to make predictions) ├ preprocessing.py (python file to clean data for use in modeling) ├ [DIR] data
      ┬
      └ recs2009_public.csv (CSV file containing all of the data from the RECS)